bytecodealliance/wasmtime/cranelift/docs/isle.md

 * `_` is a wildcard and matches anything, without capturing it.

-* Primitive constant values, such as `42` or `$Symbol`, match only if the term is exactly equal to this constnat.
+* Primitive constant values, such as `42` or `$Symbol`, match only if the term is exactly equal to this constant.

 These pattern-matching operators can be combined, so we could write, for example, `(A (B x _) z)`.
 This pattern would match the term `(A (B